iThiemann/reos_nginx_demo_ansible/README.md

         └── templates
             └── index.html.j2
 ```
-The goal: take the VM that Terraform created (Ubuntu, reachable via SSH) and configure it so that NGINX is installed, enabled, and serving a custom “hello” page.
+With Terraform created VM f.e.
+(Ubuntu, reachable via SSH) and configure it so that NGINX is installed, enabled, and serving a custom “hello” page.

 ## Prerequisites